Gift Of Hope FAQ – Frequently Asked Questions

 What lab information would be helpful to add to our application?

-Specific lab information that would be helpful in determining your candidacy for the Gift of Hope include FSH levels (follicle stimulating hormone) and AMH levels (anti-mullerian hormone).
+Specific lab information that would be helpful in determining your candidacy for the Gift of Hope IVF Grant include FSH levels (follicle stimulating hormone) and AMH levels (anti-mullerian hormone) for the female applicant and a semen analysis for the male applicant.
 These values should be fairly recent, at least within the past 6 months to a year.

-If you still have questions regarding the Gift of Hope, please email them to firstname.lastname@example.org.
+If you still have questions regarding the Gift of Hope FAQ, please email them to email@example.com.
+Please note that replies from this email go through a secure server that you need to register for to view the reply.